A Guide to Getting Your News In The Washington Post

 A. The Post has two ways of announcing a death: news obituaries and death notices.

-A paid death notice is a classified advertisement that usually includes information about funeral services, burials or other personal remembrances.
+A paid death notice is a classified advertisement that usually includes information about funeral services, burial or personal remembrances.
 Costs vary according to the length of a death notice and whether a photograph is desired.
-Death notices can be placed by calling the Classified Advertising department at 202-334-4122 or by e-mailing firstname.lastname@example.org.
+Death notices may be placed by calling the Classified Advertising department at 202-334-4122 or by e-mailing email@example.com.

 Q. My daughter has become engaged to be married and I want to announce it in The Post.
 Will I have to pay for this?